omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 ### Jenkins

-If instead of a SaaS, you’re looking for a solution that you can potentially self-host, then you might want to look into Jenkins.
+If instead of a SaaS, you're looking for a solution that you can potentially self-host, then you might want to look into Jenkins.
 Jenkins is an open-source automation server that provides hundreds of plugins to support building, deploying, and automating your software development process.
 It is highly extensible and can be integrated with a wide array of tools and technologies.
 Jenkins is ideal for complex, large-scale projects requiring a customizable and powerful CI/CD environment.

 ## Monitoring and Logging

 ![Monitoring and Logging](https://assets.roadmap.sh/guest/server-monitoring-vk5nb.png)

 Understanding how the systems that you develop behave and perform on a daily basis is crucial to launching a successful product.
-Here’s where monitoring and logging come into play.
+Here's where monitoring and logging come into play.
 Monitoring and logging are crucial pieces of backend technology used for maintaining the health, performance, and security of applications.
 These tools help detect issues, analyze performance, and ensure system reliability.

 ### ELK Stack (Elasticsearch, Logstash, Kibana)